splunk/public-o11y-docs/gdi/get-data-in/application/python/instrumentation/instrument-python-application.rst

    .. code-block:: bash

-      splunk-py-trace-bootstrap
+      opentelemetry-bootstrap

-   To print the instrumentation packages to the console instead of installing them, run ``splunk-py-trace-bootstrap --action=requirements``.
+   To print the instrumentation packages to the console instead of installing them, run ``opentelemetry-bootstrap --action=requirements``.
 You can then add the output to your requirements or Pipfile.

 #.
 Set the ``OTEL_SERVICE_NAME`` environment variable: